Questions You Should Ask A Workers’ Compensation Lawyer

 How Can I Deal With The Reduction, Suspension Or Termination Of Benefits?

 Has your employer or insurance company filed a petition to reduce, suspend, or completely terminate your workers’ compensation benefits?
 If so, you need to contact our law firm immediately.
-Typically, a response to this petition must be filed quickly.
 In order to fight the reduction, suspension, or termination of your benefits, you will need to appear before a judge.

 You can be sure that the insurance company will have an attorney representing them during the hearing so it’s important that you work with an experienced workers’ compensation lawyer who can advise you about your legal rights and who can represent you.
-The outcome of this hearing could impact your ability to provide for yourself and your loved ones – don’t wait, call now.
+The outcome of this hearing could impact your ability to provide for yourself and your loved ones.

 Depending on the extent of your injuries and disability, you may decide to settle your workers’ compensation claim for a lump sum of money, especially if your claim may have substantial settlement value.
 Engaging a lawyer will give you a better chance of obtaining a larger settlement amount and preventing you from being taken advantage of by the adjuster.
-We have negotiated hundreds of workers’ compensation settlements on behalf of our clients and have achieved favorable results.
+The workers’ comp attorneys at Schuster Law have negotiated hundreds of workers’ compensation settlements on behalf of our clients and have achieved favorable results.